 In order to mine through leaves, newly born larvae first spin a superficial web covering.
 Next, when they tunnel through leaves, they make slender straight or serpentine mines.
 At mine entrances, a single pile of frass (insect faeces) is dumped.
 Blotch mines are created by older instars near to their leaf fold.
 Most harm occurs when larvae penetrate fruit near the stem, mining just below the fruit surface or in the core.
 Liquid content oozes out from the pinholes when infested fruit is pressed with fingers.

 To eliminate pinworm pupae, deep ploughing is advised.
-In order to gauge the extent of the infestation, it is crucial to set about 10 to 15 yellow sticky traps per acre.
-It is also advised to spray Chlorantraniliprole, Flubendiamide or Cyantraniliprole at a rate of 60 ml per acre as the infestation becomes more severe.
+In order to gauge the extent of the infestation, it is crucial to set about 10 to 15 Tapas yellow sticky traps per acre.
+It is also advised to spray Coragen Insecticide (Chlorantraniliprole), Fame Insecticide (Flubendiamide) or Benevia Insecticide (Cyantraniliprole) at a rate of 60 ml per acre as the infestation becomes more severe.